johnpaulbalagolan/lr-wiki/Linux-Installation-Guide.md

 The installation instructions below describe eight steps to get a new Learning Registry node running using the latest stable code.
 These instructions are provided for Linux and have been tested with Ubuntu 10.04 LTS and Ubuntu 11.10.

+## NOTE

+A more up-to-date, but less pretty version of the installation documentation can be found here https://github.com/LearningRegistry/LearningRegistry/blob/master/LR/docs/LR%20Install%20with%20Node%20Signing%20Capabilities%20on%20Ubuntu.md

+And a YouTube video that walks through the whole process is here: http://www.youtube.com/watch?v=JUacv1Xqr3Q

 ## Prerequisites

 ### 1. Install Supporting Applications